mobiusml/aana_sdk/docs/pages/model_hub/text_generation.md

 You can find prequantized models on our [Hugging Face Hub](https://huggingface.co/mobiuslabsgmbh).

 To use Gemlite with pre-quantized models, you need to set `gemlite_mode` to `GemliteMode.PREQUANTIZED` in the `VLLMConfig`.
-Also, set dtype to `Dtype.FLOAT16`.

 ??? example "Pre-quantized Qwen2.5-VL 3B Instruct"

     ```python
     from aana.core.models.sampling import SamplingParams
-    from aana.core.models.types import Dtype
     from aana.deployments.vllm_deployment import (
         GemliteMode,
         GemliteQuantizationConfig,